procoder-io/offer-trader/README.md

 # Offer Trader
-This is practical project of lesson [http://procoder.io/lessons/ruby-on-rails-transactions] for practice Ruby on Rails transaction management.
+That project is practical part of lesson "Ruby on Rails Transactions" http://procoder.io/lessons/ruby-on-rails-transactions.
+In that project you'll learn transaction management basics in Ruby on Rails.

-The idea of that application for making deals between sellers and buyers.
-Our main goal here is to implement bootstrapped methods in the right way.
+This application is marketplace for making deals between sellers and buyers.
+It contains bootstrapped project with main things implemented.
+Your task described below.

 Disclaimer: in that application we're focused mostly on transactions and for simplicity reasons just skips some best practices not related to that topic.